 Obama: 'Absolutist' view won't solve encryption debate

-AUSTIN, Texas (AP) — President Barack Obama said Friday that the encryption versus national security debate, being played out in Apple's legal fight against the federal government, won't be settled by taking an "absolutist view."
+AUSTIN, Texas (AP) — President Barack Obama says the encryption versus national security debate won't be settled by taking an "absolutist view" of the situation.

-He restated his commitment to strong encryption, but also asked how government will catch child pornographers or disrupt terrorist plots if smartphones and other electronic devices are made so that law enforcement can't access the data stored on them.
+Obama says both values are important.
+But he asks how will government catch child pornographers or disrupt terrorist plots if devices are made so that law enforcement cannot access the data stored on them.

-Apple and the federal government are embroiled in a legal fight over Apple's refusal to help the FBI access an iPhone used in last year's attack San Bernardino, California.
-The FBI wants Apple to create a program specifically for that particular phone to help it get to the data, but Apple has refused, saying to do so would set a terrible precedent.
+Apple and the federal government are embroiled in a legal fight over Apple's refusal to help the FBI access an iPhone used in the San Bernardino terrorist attack.